TEAM SHELL

 LINKS

 Team Shell is completely run by volunteers.
-Although we all enjoyed a successful team effort in 2009, it didn’t just fall into place on its own.
-Accolades go out to the 2009 planning team that were integral in Team Shell’s success.
+Although we all enjoyed a successful team effort in 2014, it didn’t just fall into place on its own.
+Accolades go out to the 2014 planning team that were integral in Team Shell’s success.
 All of us have full-time jobs at Shell, and committed our time and dedication to Team Shell in our “free time” and many late nights.

-Afif Halal - Team Captain Mark Poindexter - Team Sponsor
+Mark Poindexter - Team Captain and Sponsor

 Planning Committee

-The members of the Team Shell Planning Committee for 2010 with their responsibilities are:
+The members of the Team Shell Planning Committee for 2015 with their responsibilities are:

-Mark Livingston - Fundraising Thor Hanson - Website Michael Mahoney - Jersey & Legal
+Thor Hanson - Website & RM's

 Ride Marshals

-Afif Halal Thor Hanson
+Thor Hanson Eric Thiede

 1. Must be 18 years of age.